aUDIOMAPS.

 Tests.
 Always testing.
 What will this do… Can this go there…

-For me, painting is not about representation.
+For me, this is not about representation or making pictures.

 These pieces are the culmination of an archiving, collecting, finding, saving process...